projectestac/vms/README.md

         git clone https://github.com/projectestac/vms.git

-* Download the selected project from  https://github.com/projectestac/

-* For agora project, Download [Oracle Database 11g Express Edition] and [Oracle Instant Client] - Basic and Devel - for Linux x64.
+* In order to use agora and odissea projects, you will need to download [Oracle Database 11g Express Edition] and [Oracle Instant Client] - Basic and Devel - for Linux x64.
   Place all downloaded files (`oracle-xe-11.2.0-1.0.x86_64.rpm.zip`, `oracle-instantclient12.1-basic-12.1.0.2.0-1.x86_64.rpm` and `oracle-instantclient12.1-devel-12.1.0.2.0-1.x86_64.rpm`)
   in the directory `provision/oracle` of this project.